DannyMichaels/ruby-oop-lesson/readme.md

 That one line creates 4 instance methods: `name`, `name=`, `age`, and `age=`.

-### Why all these methods?

-Why don't we just use the ivars everywhere instead of readers and writers? (eg. `@foo` to read and `@foo = bar` to write)

-This is very error prone as instance variables always yield `nil` if they are not defined.
-You do NOT get an error.
-This means if we mistype ivars anywhere we will get unexpected bugs that are hard to track down.

-So, avoid using ivars directly.
-Use our friends `attr_reader`, `attr_writer`, and `attr_accessor`.

 ## `private` methods

 Every method by default is `public`.
 This means we can call it from in our outside our class.